-Fax Number: 866-270-9943
+Fax Number: 1-866-270-9943

-• You may designate someone to file the appeal for you, including your provider.
+- You may designate someone to file the appeal for you, including your provider.
 However, you must give written permission to name your provider or another person to file an appeal for you.
-We do not need written permission if your provider is requesting the expedited internal appeal on your behalf.
-For more information about how to appoint another person to represent you, refer to Section 2.13 (Other important information: You may designate an authorized representative or personal representative).

-Whenever you appeal the plan's decision to deny, reduce, limit, suspend or end services, you have a right to request continuation of benefits from NH Healthy Families during your appeal.
+The plan does not need written permission if your provider is requesting the expedited first level appeal on your behalf.
+For more information about how to appoint another person to represent you, refer to Section 2.13 (Other important information: You may designate an authorized representative or personal representative). - If you appeal the plan's decision to deny, reduce, limit, suspend or end services, you may have a right to request continuation of benefits from NH Healthy Families during your appeal.
 Your provider cannot request continuation of benefits for you.
 For more information, refer to Section 10.6 (How to request continuation of benefits during appeal and what to expect afterward).